Neuro-EM Resources

 ABEM Emergency Medicine Fellowship

-• The 2025 deadline for nominations passed on June 3.
+• The next call for nominations will open in March 2027.
 Provides 10-20% salary support over 2 years for non-tenured EM faculty interested in evidence-based healthcare or public health studies.

 Neuro-EM Webinar Slide Decks